Freshwater Bay

 extracting a twitch from the dog under the deck chair,

-up from the beach, licking a line past the ice cream
+up from the beach, licking a line past the ice cream kiosk

 and rolling it’s salty tongue towards the outer reaches